LCBRU/lbrc_dev_tools/README.md

 ## Tools
 ### Redis

 [Redis](https://redis.io/) is an in-memory key/value database that can be used as a temporary data store.
-Example users are:
+Example uses are:
 - Cache storage
 - Message broker